From 1915 to 2013, we were an Unincorporated Association. The Conference was governed by an Executive Council, and had Rules.

 CLUB CRICKET CONFERENCE LIMITED

-The Company's registered office is to be situated in England and Wales.3.
+2.1 The Companys registered office is to be situated in England and Wales.3.
 Interpretation

 3.1 In these articles if not inconsistent with the subject or context the following words and phrases shall have the following meaning: